-Students must complete at least 1/2 of the course work in their chosen major field in residence including 6 hours above 299, regardless of the number of hours transferred.
+Students must complete at least 1/2 of the coursework in their chosen major field in residence including 6 hours at the 300 or 400 level, regardless of the number of hours transferred.
 A summary of the major areas of study for degrees offered by the College of Arts and Sciences includes:

 Biochemistry (BS only)

 Classics & Religious Studies

 The requirement to complete a minor is variable within the College and depends upon the rules of the student’s major.
 Some majors require an accompanying minor, and others require none.
 Minors are encouraged for College of Arts and Sciences students as a way to add to the breadth of academic knowledge.
 College of Arts and Sciences students are permitted to declare minors from other colleges, subject to the rules of the college offering the minor.
 Students seeking degrees in other colleges are permitted to declare minors in the College of Arts and Sciences subject to the rules of their degree-seeking college.
 Some departments offer two minor plans.

 Plan A minors are most typical and usually consist of at least 18 hours with at least 6 hours at the 300 or 400 level.

 Plan B Minor